mmonajem/pyoxcart/README.md

 This limits the accessibility and customization of experiments requiring low-level control and data analysis.
 PyCCAPT addresses this limitation by providing an open-source software package that can control atom probe systems and perform data calibration.
-The package is modular and adaptable to a wide range of applications.

 PyCCAPT was initially developed and tested on the OXCART atom probe, an in-house atom probe system.
 The OXCART atom probe features a measuring chamber made of titanium, which enables a particularly low-hydrogen vacuum.
 It is equipped with a highly efficient detector (~80% detection efficiency).
 The PyCCAPT package can also be used to control other atom probe systems.

+The package is modular and adaptable to a wide range of instrument, such as Pfeifer gauges, Fug power supply and Siglent signal generator.
+So far it is capable of collecting data from Surface consept and ReoenDek TDC systems.

 ![plot](pyccapt/files/oxcart.jpg)